They are our home, our identity and a way of telling how we live and feel. Visit us!

 In itself, the neighborhood is suitable for walking.
 Residents have no greater need to venture to other sectors of the city to meet their basic needs, since almost everything is at hand.
 Over the years, La Floresta has attracted artists, writers, and musicians, which has given the area a lot of character, especially with the murals that adorn the public space.
 Walking through its streets is a pleasant adventure, among alternative and specialized stores, unique cafes and other trendy businesses … Be sure to visit it!

 La Floresta is the culinary neighborhood par excellence:

 For those who do not live in the neighborhood, La Floresta is the area where the best national and international food is eaten, with a variety of prices for expensive and elegant restaurants, as well as for a snack or takeaway.

 - Trude-Sojka Cultural Center (Toledo and Coruña)

-It is the closest thing to a holocaust museum in Quito, located in a beautiful residence from the middle of last century, where the sensitive work of the Jewish migrant artist Trude Sojka is exhibited.
+It is the closest to a holocaust museum in Quito, located in a beautiful house, from the middle of 20th century, where the sensitive work of the Jewish migrant artist Trude Sojka is exhibited.

 - Ochoymedio (Valladolid and Vizcaya)